BU-Spark/ds-bu-sustainability-stars/dataset-documentation/DATASETDOC-fa24.md

 *Distribution*

-* Based on discussions with the client, what access type should this dataset be given (eg., Internal (Restricted), External Open Access, Other)? **unsure, but data is all open sources, no any sensitive infomation**
+* Based on discussions with the client, what access type should this dataset be given (eg., Internal (Restricted), External Open Access, Other)? **External Open Access**

 *Maintenance*